felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 my old course manuals was not something I could afford to do.
 Thus, I took great care of my manuals, seldom highlighting or writing in them, in order to boost their eventual sale price.

 Unfortunately, this strategy was sub-optimal.
-To make an extra $40 per book sold, I was taking the risk of having a lesser learning experience.
+For  an extra $40 per book sold, I was taking the risk of having a lesser learning experience.
 Without realizing it, I always saw my books as someone else's items that I was borrowing, or some item that might become